 The Biewer Terrier

-The Biewer Terrier is a lesser-known breed and the result of breeding two Yorkshire Terriers with the piebald gene.
-Although people originally classified the Biewer as a Yorkshire Terrier, in 2007, they were officially recognized as a unique breed.
+The Biewer Terrier is a lesser-known breed from breeding two Yorkshire Terriers with the piebald gene.
+Although people initially classified the Biewer as a Yorkshire Terrier, in 2007, they were officially recognized as a unique breed.

 A loyal and dedicated toy breed, the Biewer is a companion dog and a skilled ratter.